 The New York State Human Rights Law and the New York City Human Rights Law prohibit age, gender, and sex discrimination in employment and often provide greater protections than those offered under federal law.
 Under state and city law, unlike Title VII, you are not required to file a claim with the EEOC before bringing a discrimination claim against your employer.
 Similarly, while the ADEA only protects workers who are 40 years of age or older, state and city law protects all workers who are over 18 years of age.
 Under the New York City human rights law, individuals such as owners and managers can be held personally liable and the employer is responsible for their actions.
 New York City law also provides the greatest amount of available damages, including unlimited emotional pain and suffering and punitive damages.

 Discrimination claims are difficult to prove because an employer rarely admits to making a decision on the basis of race, gender or age.
 Quite often, an employer will take an adverse employment action against you for a seemingly legitimate reason, although discriminatory animus motivated the conduct.
 In such a situation, you are entitled to demonstrate that your employers’ “legitimate reason” was actually pretext for hiding discrimination.

 It is important to have a discrimination lawyer in New York review your case.
-The New York discrimination lawyers of Fitapelli & Schaffer have an intricate knowledge of state, city and federal discrimination laws and are prepared to assist you with your race, gender, or age discrimination claim.
-Call our attorneys for a free consultation regarding the best course of action to take in pursuit of your discrimination claim.
+The New York discrimination lawyers of Fitapelli & Schaffer have an intricate knowledge of state, city and federal discrimination laws and are prepared to assist you with your race, gender, or age discrimination claim. free consultation">Call our attorneys for a free consultation regarding the best course of action to take in pursuit of your discrimination claim.